C. P. de Silva: Cabinet Minister and Leader of the House

 He was re-elected in the 1956 general elections and was appointed leader of the house in parliament by S. W. R. D. Bandaranaike who then appointed him to his cabinet as the Minister of Lands, Land Development and Agriculture.
 In the Bandaranaike cabinet, C. P. de Silva emerged as the most senior member after Bandaranaike and served as acting prime minister during the absence of the latter.
 In 1957, he personally drove a bulldozer to safely breach the Minneriya tank during the 1957 floods.

 He became severely ill at a cabinet meeting on 25 August 1959 after consuming a glass of milk and was flown to the United Kingdom for medical treatment.
-During his absence Bandaranaike was assassinated on 26 September 1959 and Wijeyananda Dahanayake, who was the acting leader of the house was appointed as Prime Minister by the Governor General.
+During his absence Bandaranaike was assassinated on 26 September 1959 and Wijeyananda Dahanayake, who was the acting leader of the house was appointed as prime minister by the Governor General.
 De Silva returned to the island soon after and was appointed as Minister of Agriculture and Lands in the caretaker cabinet.
-On 12 December the Freedom Party met and elected De Silva as the new President of the party succeeding Bandaranaike.
+On 12 December the Freedom Party met and elected De Silva as the new president of the party succeeding Bandaranaike.
 Thereafter the party executive committee authorized him to request the Governor General to remove Dahanayake and replace him with De Silva as the prime minister of the caretaker government.
 The Governor General acknowledged receipt of the request but did not act on it.
 Soon after De Silva resigned from his cabinet ministry.

 Leader of the Opposition

 Although not fully recovered, he became the leader of the Sri Lanka Freedom Party and led the party in the 1960 March general elections.
-Weaken by inter-party rivalries, the Freedom Party was able to gain 46 seats while the United National Party led by Dudley Senanayake gained 50 seats and formed a minority government which lasted only three months.
+Weakened by inter-party rivalries, the Freedom Party was able to gain 46 seats while the United National Party led by Dudley Senanayake gained 50 seats and formed a minority government which lasted only three months.
 He became the Leader of the Opposition.
 The government lost the throne speech and Senanayake resigned advising the Governor General to dissolve parliament and call for fresh elections.
 C. P. de Silva, met the Governor General, Sir Oliver Goonetilleke and stated that he could form a government.
-Sir Oliver Goonetilleke did not accept de Silva offer and dissolved parliament.
+Sir Oliver Goonetilleke did not accept de Silva's offer and dissolved the parliament.

 Minister of Power and Irrigation

-Sri Lanka Freedom Party selected Bandaranaike's widow, Sirima Bandaranaike as party leader for the 1960 July general elections.
-The party won the election and formed a government, with Sirima Bandaranaike becoming the first women prime minister.
-C. P. de Silva, appointed Minister of Power and Irrigation, and leader of the house, once again serving as the senior member of the cabinet until, he was surpassed by the prime minister's nephew, Felix Dias Bandaranaike who soon became the prominent figure in the government.
-C. P. de Silva was soon sidelined by the Bandaranaike's based on caste issues.
+Sri Lanka Freedom Party selected Bandaranaike's widow, Sirima Bandaranaike as the party leader for the 1960 July general elections.
+The party won the election and formed a government, with Sirima Bandaranaike becoming the first woman prime minister in the world.
+C. P. de Silva was appointed the Minister of Power and Irrigation, and leader of the house, once again serving as the senior member of the cabinet until he was surpassed by the Prime Minister's nephew, Felix Dias Bandaranaike who soon became the prominent figure in the government.
+C. P. de Silva was soon sidelined by the Bandaranaikes based on caste issues.
 He briefly served as Minister of Finance in 1962.
-He established two schools in Minneriya Central College and the Polonnaruwa Royal Central College.
+He established two schools in Minneriya; Central College and the Polonnaruwa Royal Central College.